open-component-model/ocm/docs/lib/introduction.md

 #### Note

-The ocm-lib uses has several kinds of type registries (thus, corresponding to our example, not only a Message Registry but also for other types).
-There, it has a generic implementation of a registry which can be reused.
+The ocm-lib has several kinds of type registries (thus, corresponding to our example, not only a Message Registry but also for other types).
+Therefore, it has a generic implementation of a registry which can be reused.
-Furthermore, its implementation of the registry has to be thread safe and provides some convenience functionility.
+Furthermore, its implementation of the registry has to be thread safe and provides some convenience functionality.
 Therefore, it may be slightly more difficult to understand than our examples.

-#### Section 2.1.3 - Purpose

-The concept and implementation of _Type Registries_ may initially seem unnecessary complex and cumbersome.
-But the power of this concept becomes really apparent in the context of the [ocm](https://github.com/open-component-model/ocm-spec), once one realizes that the whole standard revolves around [Component Descriptors](https://ocm.software/docs/component-descriptors/version-3/) that are essentially bundled lists of serialized typed (and versioned) objects.

-Furthermore, the concept is great for extensibility.
-To create a new type, you can theoretically just create a new self-contained package implementing this type and register it at the corresponding _DefaultRegistry_ and you are good to go (so the code perfectly abides to the _open-closed principle_).

 ### Section 2.2 - Contexts